ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/useful-browser-functions/window-object.html.markdown

 <td width="15">
 </td>
 <td width="759">
   Resizes the window to the specified width and height.
-See [Resize Events](/developers/user-guide/product-guide/content-and-app-layout/responsive-adaptive-fluid-design/resize-events)
+See <a href="/developers/user-guide/product-guide/content-and-app-layout/responsive-adaptive-fluid-design/resize-events">Resize Events</a>

 </td>
 </tr>